desertwolf7/NumericalDigitize/help/index_en.rst

 2. The coordinate table rows panel contains the following buttons:

-|copy_coordinates| - button to copy point coordinates to the clipboard.
+|copy_coordinates| - button to copy vertixe's coordinates to the clipboard.
 Only the current part is copied.
 If no cells or only one cell are selected, the entire table is copied.
 When two or more cells are selected (in the table, cells are selected by a single rectangular block), only those cells are copied